Why Minesweeper Collector Is a Great Mobile Game

 Minesweeper is the classic game of finding mines and marking numbers.
 I remember trying the game myself as a kid and having no idea what I was doing.
 As an adult, I still had no idea until I learned the rules.
 Once I did understand how the game worked, it became a huge favorite of mine.
 I am going to focus on Minesweeper Collector.
 I will explain my thoughts on the game and why I like it.

 What Is Minesweeper?

-The more mines the harder the current round will be.
-Most variants have a mode with 99 mines.
+You play Minesweeper on a tile-based grid.
+Most Minesweeper games have an easy mode with ten mines.
+The more mines, the harder the current round will be.
+Most Minesweeper games have a hard mode with 99 mines.
 Very tricky!
-It is easy to make a mistake and it most cases all it takes is one to end the game.
+It is easy to make a mistake and it most cases all it takes is one to end the game

 The Goal of Minesweeper